jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 The moderation bot ensures that the Discord message log is not older than 24 hours.
 This is takes some load off of Discord and ensures some privacy for the users that play on the servers, as the moderation staff does and should not have an extended access to such information.

 ## Usage

- -Start the bot
+- Start the bot
- -Add your bot to a server/channel
+- Add your bot to a server/channel
- -execute `#moderate 127.0.0.1:9303` in any channel that the bot has access to.
+- execute `#moderate 127.0.0.1:9303` in any channel that the bot has access to.
 That channel becommes the bot's log channel.
 Repeated executions of that command will not work, thus forcing you to restart the bot if a new channel should be used as the log channel.
- -the bot tries to hide as much personal info, especially IPs, only in edge cases users see actual IPs.
+- the bot tries to hide as much personal info, especially IPs, only in edge cases users see actual IPs.
- -after the bot started, you can use commands like `?help`, `?status`, `?bans` and many more.
+- after the bot started, you can use commands like `?help`, `?status`, `?bans` and many more.
 The first three commands do not execute anything on the Teeworlds server, but this data is being evalued and memorized by the bot to ensure a smaller log size and less stress on the Teeworlds server.